sig-rpc/sig-rpc.github.io/_optimisations/fortran/loop_ordering.md

 In contrast, if you operate as though memory is row-major, consecutively accessed variables will be stored a long way apart from each other in memory.
 Hence each individual access will need to load a full cache line from RAM.
 Due to this high turnover, it's likely by the time a second variable would be accessed from any cache line, that the cache line has been evicted to be replaced with a fresher load.

-If you're working with 4-byte types you could be doing 16x the RAM accesses, with 8-byte types its still 8x!
+If you're working with 4-byte types you could be doing 16x the RAM accesses, with 8-byte types it's still 8x!

 Furthermore, in order for the compiler to perform vectorisation, it needs to be able to apply vector instructions to a full cache line of variables.
 If you are not operating consecutively on variables within a cache line, it can be much harder for the compiler to detect that vectorisation is appropriate.